betaflight/betaflight.com/docs/wiki/tuning/4-2-Tuning-Notes.md

 - and about half the default I on pitch and roll
 - high FF transition eg 0.7
 - make sure the ADC is not ticked in the hardware settings of OpenTx
-- use Actual Rates with centre set to 10-50, expo to 0, and your usual max rate.
-Actual with zero expo gives a soft centre with quicker return to normal responsiveness out of centre.
-Transition and/or deadband may not be required when the centre sensitivity is very low.
+- use Actual Rates with center set to 10-50, expo to 0, and your usual max rate.
+Actual with zero expo gives a soft center with quicker return to normal responsiveness out of center.
+Transition and/or deadband may not be required when the center sensitivity is very low.

 For zero throttle instability